ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 ("Calculate it all analytically!")

 So really there's no point in doing a simulation at all!
-We can analytically calculate the probabilities directly.
+We can calculate the probabilities directly.

 This was honestly the whole point of basing the distribution off of a normal in the first place.
-We needed this to remain simple enough to be converted into a formula at the end of the day.
+We needed this to remain simple enough to be converted into an analytic formula at the end of the day.

-So let's see this analytic calculation through.
+Let's see this calculation through.

 (Left plot disappears and \tilde{C} = E[S(t) - K | S(t) > K] is shown.)